hippie68/psxitarch-how-to/README.md

     Server = https://psxita.it/repo-testing

+Save and close the file like before, by pressing CTRL-X and confirming with "y".

 Furthermore, the planned distro update would fail if we don't update the current keyring first.
 Enter

     sudo pacman -Sy archlinux-keyring